hande-qmc/hande/documentation/users_guide/hubbard.rst

-    The watchdog.py (for PBS queue systems) and send_softexit.py (for other queue systems) scripts in the tools subdirectory are useful for running hubbard on a queuing system as they write **softexit** to FCIQMC.COMM a certain amount of time before the walltime is reached.
+    The watchdog.py (for PBS queue systems) and send_softexit.py (for other queue systems) scripts in the tools subdirectory are useful for running hubbard on a queueing system as they write **softexit** to FCIQMC.COMM a certain amount of time before the walltime is reached.
 **varyshift_target** *varyshift_target*
     Long integer.